aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/field-features-supported-on-html-import/_index.md

 ##### **Form Fields**
 Form fields are fully supported by Aspose.Words.

-There is an option to export form fields as dynamic fields in HTML as <input> and <select> tags or to export them as plain text.
+There is an option to export form fields as dynamic fields in HTML as &lt;input&gt; and &lt;select&gt; tags or to export them as plain text.

-Only <input> and <select> tags are imported back as fields.
+Only &lt;input&gt; and &lt;select&gt; tags are imported back as fields.
 The input types that have direct Microsoft Word analogs are imported as working form fields.

 Radio and image input elements are imported as image shapes and are non-clickable.